 You will find a sophisticated tourism industry that is one of the best in Greece.
 For those on a Rhodes yacht charter, you can mix excursions by day with excellent nightlife geared to different age groups from the younger crowd in Faliraki to the less high paced but equally fun in Rhodes Town's old town where you can enjoy mezze on a taverna tour.

 As the largest island in the Dodecanese island chain, Rhodes Island is worth exploring for a couple of days in its own right, whether on a bareboat charter or crewed yacht charter.
 You never know what you may find on a Rhodes yacht charter - from ancient ruins to an occasional sandy beach only accessible by sea, to hidden anchorages that you could be just yours for the evening.

 That said, the 12 main Dodecanese Islands are great for an island-hopping adventure on a boat rental on the Aegean Sea.
-Less popular (and crowded) than the nearby Cyclades, you will find that these have a different culture to their Cycladic neighbors.
+Less popular (and crowded) than the nearby Cyclades, you will find that these have a different culture to their Cycladic neighbours.

 The architecture has a more Ottoman influence as against that of the Cyclades that is more Greek.
 You will find mediaeval castles, ancient Greek ruins and of course, miles and miles of beautiful sandy beaches.

 Visit Samos with its astounding inland scenery and sanctuary devoted to the Greek goddess Hera and mountain cave church where an icon of the Virgin Mary was allegedly found.

 Nearby Kalymnos is a rock climbing destination, holding an annual international rock climbing festival, thanks to its severe terrain.
 If hanging off a cliff by your fingertips isn't quite your bag it can be fun to watch.